 Get a SnowSuit

 Snowsuits are all the rage this year not only for winter sports but for the outdoor dining scene!
-Grab a vintage snowsuit from cool thrift shops around the city, check out our guide to the best thrift shops in Park Slope or hit up Williamsburg who has TONS!
+Grab a vintage snowsuit from cool thrift shops around the city, check out our guide to the best thrift shops in Park Slope or hit up Williamsburg thrift stores, there are tons in the neighborhood and last year I spotted tons of vintage snowsuits at Wonders of Walter.

 Another great option if you’re looking for a vintage snowsuit online is Poshmark, my roommate snagged a sweet one that looks early 90s on there this fall for a great deal!